virgip/trainEar/README.md

 * More kinds of chords could be added to the third exercise (semi-diminished, dominant 7th chords...)

 #### Additional Info
-Codepen was used for Microbit's data management, for the modeling of musical aspects and for the interface.
+Codepen was used for MicroBit's data management, for the modeling of musical aspects and for the interface.
 We employed Hairless to provide MIDI connection through serial port.
 The app has been implemented using Javascript and was  uplodaded online using surge.sh.